Harry Kane scored his 41st goal for England in their World Cup qualifier against Poland last night.

 Next year will also see a few more friendlies played before England potentially head to the Qatar World Cup.

-If he features in every game, Kane could play in around 8-10 matches before the tournament gets underway.
+If he features in every game, Kane could play around 8-10 international matches before the tournament gets underway.

 While scoring in every game is not beyond the realms of possibility, Kane will probably still be a few goals short when the World Cup comes around.

-However, very few people would bet against Kane eventually overtaking Rooney to become England’s all-time highest goalscorer.
+However, very few people would bet against Kane overhauling Rooney to become England’s all-time highest goalscorer.

 Doing it with the winner in a World Cup final would be ideal!